tobiKaboom/applets/src/open/README.md

 system(command);
 }
 ```
+(Note: if you are using a program that opens up in a new window, i would advise adding a space and an ampersand (&) after the second `%s` in the middle line.
+If you are using a cli program to open the file, on the other hand, you should not add the ampersand.)

 Now, go in openconf.h and add a new line. this line should say `#define`, then the word ending in open from earlier, and the program you want to open it with.

 Here's an example of how the new line should look: